jwoglom/tconnectsync/README.md

 * If you currently input boluses into Nightscout manually with comments, then you may wish to _disable the `BOLUS` synchronization feature_ so that there are no duplicated boluses in Nightscout.
 * If you want to see Sleep and Exercise Mode data appear in Nightscout, then you may with to _enable the `PUMP_EVENTS` synchronization feature_.
+* If you want to automatically update your Nightscout insulin profile settings from your pump, then you may want to _enable the `PROFILES` synchronization feature_.

 These synchronization features are enabled by default: